amd/ryzen-ai-documentation/docs/modelrun.rst

    * - XLNX_VART_FIRMWARE
      - Mandatory
      - None
-     - Set it to one of the NPU binaries.
+     - Set it to one of the NPU configuration binaries.
        For more details, refer to the :doc:`runtime_setup` page.
    * - XLNX_ENABLE_CACHE
      - Optional